Leopardcat589/Hornbill-plus/README.md

 As illustrated in the figure, the ZIF‑8/chitosan protected sensors retain more than 93.3% of their initial response after 15 days, with a standard deviation of only ±2.1% across the 30 electrodes.

+#### 4.2 Impact of varying environmental conditions on experimental repeatability
+To assess the robustness of Hornbill+ under real‑world environmental fluctuations, we conducted pesticide detection experiments in three distinct outdoor scenarios: a kitchen (24 °C, 30% humidity), a lakeside (20 °C, 44% humidity), and a lawn (19 °C, 48% humidity).
+The system consistently exhibits clear redox peaks around 0.6 V across all environments, with only minor deviations in absolute current values (variation < 5%).
+This confirms that typical temperature and humidity changes have a negligible effect on the electrochemical signal.

+In addition, we evaluated the repeatability across six different smartphone models (P1–P6) serving as NFC readers.
+The electrochemical responses recorded by these devices show high consistency, with pairwise Pearson similarity coefficients exceeding 0.96.
+Under both non‑dim and dim conditions across the three environments, all similarity values remain above 0.96, indicating excellent inter‑device consistency.